abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 });
 ````

-In the first part, we are subscribing to the click events of the trash icons near the todo items, deleting the related item on the server and showing a notification on the UI.
-Also, we are removing the deleted item from the DOM, so we don't need to refresh the page.
+In the first part, we subscribed to the click events of the trash icons near the todo items, deleted the related item on the server and showed a notification on the UI.
+Also, we removed the deleted item from the DOM, so we wouldn't need to refresh the page.

-In the second part, we are creating a new todo item on the server.
-If it succeeds, we are then manipulating the DOM to insert a new `<li>` element to the todo list.
-This way we don't need to refresh the whole page after creating a new todo item.
+In the second part, we created a new todo item on the server.
+If it succeeded, we would then manipulate the DOM to insert a new `<li>` element to the todo list.
+This way, we wouldn't need to refresh the whole page after creating a new todo item.

 The interesting part here is how we communicate with the server.
 See the [*Dynamic JavaScript Proxies & Auto API Controllers*](#dynamic-javascript-proxies--auto-api-controllers) section to understand how it works.
 But now, let's continue and complete the application.

 ### Index.css

-As the final touch, create the `Index.css` file in the `Pages` folder and add the following content:
+As for the final touch, create the `Index.css` file in the `Pages` folder and add the following content:

 ````css
 #TodoList{